cran/ivmte/README.md

              m1 = ~ uSplines(degree = 3, knots = c(.25, .5, .75)) + x,
              propensity = d ~ z + x)
 r <- do.call(ivmte, args)
+#> Warning: The following IV-like specifications do not include the treatment
+#> variable: 1.
+This may result in fewer independent moment conditions than
+#> expected.
 r
+#>
+#> Bounds on the target parameter: [-0.6697228, -0.3331582]
+#> Audit terminated successfully after 2 rounds
 ```

 ### Specifying the Propensity Score